JO1: 2024–present: First best album, first world tour, and members' departure

 On March 14, 2025, JO1 made their debut on American terrestrial television, with a performance of "Love Seeker" on Good Day New York.
 On April 2, they released their first greatest hits album, Be Classic, with the track list determined by fan vote.
 The album became the group's third consecutive release to top both the Oricon and Japan Hot Albums charts.
 Its title track debuted at number eleven on the Japan Hot 100, while its English version marked JO1's first appearance on the Mediabase US Top 40 Radio Airplay chart.
 On July 4, JO1 released their second documentary film, JO1 the Movie: Unfinished - Bon Voyage, with the live version of "Bon Voyage" served as the theme song.

 JO1 held their first outdoor solo concert to mark their fifth anniversary at the Sea Forest Waterway on October 18–19, 2025.
 It amassed around 30,000 people and featured 20,000 fireworks.
 Three days later, the group released their tenth consecutive Oricon number-one single, Handz in My Pocket, with the title track debuted second on the Japan Hot 100.
+In December, JO1 made their debut appearance in an American music festival, by performing at the Dallas and Los Angeles stop of the iHeartRadio Jingle Ball Tour.
+On December 31, Shion Tsurubo decided to not renew his contract with the band, after taking five-month hiatus and indicted for online gambling.
+On May 31, 2026, Ohira followed to end his contract with the band after a six-month hiatus, making JO1 a nine-member band.
+In April and July, JO1 held their first Dome tour in four cities, Eien (永縁, Eternity), drawing approximately 70,000 people.
+JO1 is set to debut in the United States with the Dem Jointz-produced extended play (EP) Animal and embark on a North American tour to two five cities in October.
+The band will also release their eleventh single, AAO, in November.
+Its lead track, "Ignite", was chosen as the opening theme for the fourth season of Tokyo Revengers.